cuiminba/website/content/publication/journal-article/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Games and Economics Behavior*"
+publication: "*Games and Economic Behavior*"
 publication_short: ""

 abstract: This paper studies the long-term interaction between two overconfident agents who choose how much effort to exert while learning about their environment.
 Overconfidence causes agents to underestimate either a common fundamental, such as the underlying quality of their project, or their counterpart's ability, to justify their worse-than-expected performance.
 We show that in many settings, agents create informational externalities for each other.
 When informational externalities are positive, the agents' learning processes are mutually-reinforcing: one agent best responding to his own overconfidence causes the other agent to reach a more distorted belief and take more extreme actions, generating a positive feedback loop.
 The opposite pattern, mutually-limiting learning, arises when informational externalities are negative.
 We also show that in our multi-agent environment overconfidence can lead to Pareto improvement in welfare.
 Finally, we prove that under certain conditions, agents' beliefs and effort choices converge to a steady state that is a Berk-Nash equilibrium.